dbpiper/headlamp-original/README.md

   - Effects:
     - Uses changed production files as seeds to discover related tests by import-graph.
     - Coverage tables prioritize and annotate files related to selection/changed files.
+  - Additional flags:
+    - `--changed.depth=<n>`: cap the transitive import scan depth when refining related tests from changed production files.
+Default: 5.
+Increase to include more indirectly-related tests (slower), decrease for speed.

 Examples: